stories-with-dice/stories-with-dice.github.io/content/Blog/Cthulhu Eternal - Experience Packages.md

 # Wealth

-Your character is very wealthy and money plays a minor role in his everyday life because he has enough of it.
-Examples: Business owner.
-Rich heiress.
+Your character is very wealthy and money is a minor concern in their everyday life because they have enough of it.
+Examples: Successful business owner, rich heiress.

 **Benefit:** All of your character's expenses are treated as one expense category lower than usual.